lmickes/pyWitness/manual/source/installation.rst

 .. warning ::
-   This tutorial assumes python is interactive python 3, with numpy and matplotlib, so the command ``ipython3 --pylab`` if you are familary with python and have an installation replace ``ipython3 --pylab`` with your own command to start python
+   This tutorial assumes python is interactive python 3, with numpy and matplotlib, so the command ``ipython3 --pylab`` if you are familiar with python and have an installation replace ``ipython3 --pylab`` with your own command to start python

 Installation (PYTHON)
 ---------------------

 First you will need a suitable python environment.
-If you already have anaconda or miniconda installed you can skip this part
+If you already have anaconda or miniconda installed, you can skip this part

   * Install `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_
   * Open a terminal (MacOS) or PowerShell (Windows)